-CA: An acronym for Substance Abuse Coordinating Agency.
+CA: An acronym for Substance Use Coordinating Agency.
 The CA's in Michigan manage services for people with substance use disorders.
 SWMBH functions as the CA for the 8 counties in our service area.

 CMHSP: An acronym for Community Mental Health Services Program.
 There are 46 CMHSPs in Michigan that provide services in their local areas to people with mental illness and intellectual/developmental disabilities.
+May also be referred to as CMH.
 All of our 8 affiliated county agencies are CMHSPs.
-You may also see the acronym CMHSP and/or CMH throughout this handbook.
+You may see the acronym CMHSP or CMH throughout this handbook.

 Deductible (or Spend-Down): A term used when individuals qualify for Medicaid coverage even though their countable incomes are higher than the usual Medicaid income standard.
 Under this process, the medical expenses that an individual incurs during a month are subtracted from the individual's income during that month.
 Once the individual's income has been reduced to a state-specified level, the individual qualifies for Medicaid benefits for the remainder of the month.
+Medicaid applications and deductible determinations are managed by the Michigan Department of Health and Human Services - independent of the PIHP service system.